Fabry-Perot interferometer with quantum well mirror for controllable dispersion compensation: Experiment

 \section{Experiment}

-To demonstrate the compensation mode, we used molecular beam epitaxy to grow the sample P553 on a (100) GaAs substrate with a 2~nm In$_{0.02}$Ga$_{0.98}$As/GaAs QW and 295~nm GaAs cap layer.
-Such layer roughly correspond to $\frac{5 \lambda}{2}$ thickness ($m = 5$).
-The sample was grown without rotation, which allows us to exactly satisfy the compensation condition for $h$ by choosing a specific point on the sample.
+To demonstrate the compensation mode, a sample with QW was grown using molecular beam epitaxy.
+The 2~nm thick In$_{0.02}$Ga$_{0.98}$As/GaAs QW has a GaAs cap layer of a 295~nm target thickness and was grown on a (100) GaAs substrate overgrown by a GaAs barrier.
+The thickness of the cap layer is roughly equal to $\frac{5 \lambda}{2}$ ($m = 5$).

+The sample was grown without substrate rotation, which resulted in a gradient in the cap layer thickness across the sample on a millimeter scale.
+The optical probe spot was below 100~$\mu$m in diameter.
+Therefore, it is possible to locate a position on the sample where the cap layer thickness $h$ satisfies the compensation condition.
+The optical thickness $h$ can also be tuned by choosing a specific angle of incidence $\alpha = \alpha_c$.
+In our experiment we have fixed $\alpha < \alpha_{Br}$ and investigated the case of $p$-polarization with the compensation condition presented in the second row of Tab.~\ref{cond_table}).

-The sample was kept in a closed-loop helium cryostat.
-The reflectivity spectrum was measured using the white lamp focused down to 100~$\mu$m spot and a spectrometer with a CCD detector.
-The QW heavy-hole exciton resonance was observed at $1.5125$~eV at $T=$~10~K. The sample could be illuminated by a 656~nm cw laser in order to introduce additional broadening of the exciton resonance.
+The sample was kept in a closed-loop helium cryostat during the optical studies.
+We probed the reflectivity of the structure using a white halogen lamp focused to a spot of 100~$\mu$m in diameter and a spectrometer with a CCD detector.
+The thickness of the cap layer was rather uniform across the spot area due to the weak gradient of the cap layer thickness.

+We studied the QW heavy-hole exciton resonance observed at $1.5125$~eV at $T=$~10~K. The shape of the observed QW exciton resonance in the reflection spectra depends on the phase of the reflection from the QW plane and, thus, the thickness of the cap layer.
+For a thickness equal to a multiple of $\frac{\lambda}{4}$ the shape is symmetric.
+Once the compensation condition (\ref{r_c}) is satisfied, the exciton peak area over the background reflectivity level approaches zero.